Ltotheois/SnippetsForSpectroscopy/FFTCorrection/readme.md

 Press *Next* (Esc or ctrl+right) to go to the next file without saving, press *Previous* (ctrl+left) to go to the previous file without saving.
 Press *Quit* (ctrl+q) to close the script.

-You can zoom in the plots by selecting a range with the mouse.
+You can zoom in the plots by selecting a range with the right mouse button.
 To go back to the initial zoom press *Reset Zoom* (ctrl+r).
 To save the currently displayed figure press *Save Figure* (ctrl+s).